dinespoulsen/MeGo/README.md

 I wanted to understand some of the technologies used for adding scalability to you application and I have therefore experimented with docker and the aws EC2 service throughout this project.
 Whenever the project is built a new docker image is created and stored in a docker repository.
 I have used this image to install an instance of the application on an EC2 instance.

+Check a demonstration of the app at https://mymegoapp.herokuapp.com.

 ## User Stories

 ```